-If an LSP attends for the minimum portion required but less than 100% of the course, the LSP will receive continuing education credit on a pro rata basis.
+If an LSP attends for the minimum portion required but less than 100% of a course, other than an on-demand course, the LSP will receive continuing education credit on a pro rata basis.
 For example, if the LSP Board has approved an eight-hour DEP Course for eight “DEP Course” credits, an LSP who attends 7½ hours of the course will receive 7.5 credits.
+In addition, in order to obtain any credit for an on-demand course, an LSP must also pass the assessment of learning offered during the course with a score of at least 70%, and, in order to obtain any credit for a live webinar, an LSP must complete the polling questions presented during the portion of the course the LSP attends.

 REGULATORY AUTHORITY